Video Rating: five / five

-6 Responses to “Franz Beckenbauer – The Art of Defending”
+6 thoughts on “Franz Beckenbauer – The Art of Defending”

 @primemoralesno1 I think that at that time the sweeper was a much more important position then the defensive midfielder.
 So maybe it made sense on those days to have such a talented player as a sweeper.
 But if Beckenbauer would play today, I am pretty sure that he would be a defensive midfielder.